CJCJsC/CJCJsC.github.io/projects/small-house-project.md

   Small House Project
 </h1>

 This project was made with the me and two other students taking the class called Design Tech.
-(Project was made between the years 2020-2021)

 This project was made for a contest called '[Tiny House Design Challenge](https://docs.google.com/document/d/1mKz_WZUaSj4p2j4a9ONK0spFB6TJvteG/edit?usp=sharing&ouid=101069725802984305522&rtpof=true&sd=true)'.
 It was a contest to make a house with the floor plan size of 500 square feet, and to have the materials for the house be under 100,000 dollars in cost.